DavidAkinJames/DavidAkinJames/README.md

 Here are some ideas to get you started:

-## Skills and Experience:
+## Interested in:
-* :snowflake:  React
+* :snowflake:  React,Redux,Hooks,NextJs,Gatsby,GraphQL
-* :iphone: React, NodeJs
+* :iphone: NodeJs,MongoDb, Firebase,
 * :computer: HTML, CSS, JS

 ## Fun fact About me: